fehmi/simply.js/docs/vue.md

 ## Components

 Use `vueComponents` to create and register global [Vue components](https://vuejs.org/v2/guide/components.html).
-Components are specified using the component name as the key with an object containing Vue options as the value.
+Components are specified using the component name as the key, with an object containing Vue options as the value.
 Component `data` is unique for each instance and will not persist as users navigate the site.

 ```js
 window.$docsify = {